omgnetwork/omgnetwork.github.io/docs/deposits.md

 ## Definition

-A deposit involves sending tokens to the Plasma smart contract on Ethereum for subsequent use on the Plasma chain.
+A deposit involves sending ETH or ERC-20 tokens to the `Vault` smart contract on Ethereum for subsequent use on the OMG network.

 ## Implementation